llm-council/llm-council/README.md

 and less biased than those from any individual LLM judge, and is more consistent with a human-established leaderboard compared to other benchmarks.

+## Analysis notebooks

+In `analysis/`, we provide in-depth jupyter notebooks to reproduce the findings reported in the Language Model Council paper.

 ## Multi-provider REST-based parallel processing

 We provide a unified and configurable batch parallel processing interface designed for interacting with multiple large language model (LLM) service providers through RESTful APIs.